jlevy/ghizmo/README.md

 # Ghizmo

 GitHub's APIs are great, but the friction to using them is often a bit high.
-You have to look up which library is best, then write code by hand to use that library.
+You have to look up which library is best, then write code by hand to use that library, wasting time on setup, authentication, etc.

 Ghizmo is a simple command-line harness to do more complex things with the GitHub APIs, layered on top of the simple and clean [github3.py](https://github.com/sigmavirus24/github3.py) library.
 It's also easy to add more commands.

 It differs from [hub](https://github.com/github/hub) in that it's not focusing on just a few key features.
-Rather, it's just a way to use the full APIs more easily.
+Rather, it's just a way to use the full APIs more easily, and writing data in JSON that's modeled directly off the APIs.
 Also, since it's in Python instead of Go, it can be extended without a compile step.

 ## Examples

+Basic access to API, showing responses in JSON:

 ```
-$ # Basic access to API:
 $ ghizmo tags --repo torvalds/linux
 {
   "commit": {